marmelab/ZeroDollarHomePage/README.md

 },
 ```

-In the current version of the project, the application won't be able to access
-private repositories.
-PR are welcome !
+### Github API

+For the application to have access to the Github API, you'll need to provide a
+way to authenticate with Github in the configuration file (`development.js` or
+`production.js`).

+This can be:

+- A `login`/`password` to an account which can access the repositories on which
+you configured the hooks
+- An access token (Follow the [instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
+to create one) created from an account with access to the repositories on which
+you configured the hooks

+### Github hooks

-You'll also need to setup the github hooks for the repositories you want to be
+You'll need to setup the Github hooks for the repositories you want to be
 watched by the application.
 - Go to your repository settings, **Webhooks & services**
 - Add a new webhook by entering `[API_URL]/github/callback` in the **Payload URL** field